Van Gundy a Net or a Knick?

 “Of the two, the Nets are the better job.
 There’s no question about that right now,” he said, as transcribed by the New York Post.
 “The organization has been more stable.
 They’ve won more games.
 They have more talent.”

 It’s really a matter of opinion.
-Talent and winning are nice, but both Irving and Durant have shown to be headaches for coaches and teammates alike, so not everyone would sign up for that job.
+Talent and winning are nice, but both Irving and Durant have shown to be headaches for coaches and teammates alike.
+It really makes one believe that there’s a whole lot more stability, and potentially money, to be made with switching leagues and going with some of the top NFL picks instead.
+Clearly, not everyone would sign up for working with the NBA.

 NBA players are currently quarantined, and they’re doing whatever they can to not go stir crazy while stuck at home.